Andrew Stephenson: Parliamentary career

+Stephenson served as Co-Chairman of the Conservative Party and Minister without Portfolio, attending Cabinet, from July to September 2022.
+He was Parliamentary Under Secretary of State at the Department for Levelling Up, Housing and Communities from 20 September 2022 to 27 October 2022.
+He returned to the Government Whips office as Lord Commissioner of HM Treasury from 27 October 2022 to 13 November 2023, before being appointed Minister of State for Health and Secondary Care.

-On 19 July 2022, Stephenson was sworn in as a member of Queen Elizabeth II's Privy Council, becoming the 1,336th and final person, to be sworn into Her late Majesty's Privy Council.
+On 19 July 2022, Stephenson was sworn in as a member of the Privy Council, becoming the 1,336th and final person, to be sworn during the reign of Elizabeth II.

 Stephenson was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for political and public service.

+In the 2024 general election, he stood in Pendle and Clitheroe but lost to Labour's Jonathan Hinder.

 Constituency campaigns

 On 12 October 2010, less than six months after being first elected, Stephenson led a debate in the House of Commons which focused on the murder of three Pendle residents—Mohammed Yousaf, Pervez Yousaf and Tania Yousaf—who were killed in Pakistan on 20 May 2010.
 Over 100 Pendle residents travelled to London to watch the debate from the public gallery.
 Stephenson maintains an interest in the case often raising it with the British and Pakistani Authorities.
 Stephenson served as the Chairman of the Pakistan All Party Parliamentary Group 2010–2015.

 On 28 June 2011, Stephenson proposed his first piece of legislation, The Bail (Amendment) Bill.
 The Private Members Bill sought to create a right of appeal against Crown Court bail decisions and followed the murder of his constituent, Jane Clough, by her partner who was out on bail.
 Working with Jane's parents, John and Penny Clough MBE, Stephenson was successful in getting the law changed and this additional safeguard was introduced in 2012.

 In September 2014, Stephenson was involved in setting up an All Party Parliamentary Group for Water Safety and Drowning Prevention, following the accidental death of one of his constituents.

 Stephenson holds an annual Job Fair at Colne Muni and campaigned for a National Living Wage, which was introduced in 2016.
 He has long championed the regeneration of Brierfield Mills, helping secure millions of pounds to bring the site into public ownership and enable its £32 million transformation into 'Northlight'.
 In 2019 Prime Minister Theresa May visited Pendle to open the £4.5 million 'Leisure Box' which is part of the redevelopment.